Mark Blundell: CART

 Out of Formula One, Blundell moved to the United States and joined the CART racing team PacWest, alongside fellow former Formula One driver Maurício Gugelmin.
-Early in the season, Blundell crashed head-on into a concrete wall in Rio, resulting in a broken foot and ankle and forcing him to miss three races.
+Early in the 1996 season, Blundell crashed head-on into a concrete wall in Rio at an estimated 122 G's, resulting in a fractured foot and ankle, brain haematoma, and various injuries to internal organs, forcing him to miss three races.
 Despite this, he was third in the rookie standings with three top six finishes in the U.S. 500, Detroit Grand Prix, and Michigan International Speedway races.

-In 1997 Blundell came within one corner of winning the Detroit Belle Isle Grand Prix before running out of fuel, an event he described at the time as the worst disappointment of his career.
+In 1997, Blundell came within one corner of winning the Detroit Belle Isle Grand Prix before running out of fuel, an event he described at the time as the worst disappointment of his career.
 In the next race, he passed Gil de Ferran on the final straight to win the Grand Prix of Portland by 0.027 seconds.
 Blundell recorded further race victories in Toronto and Fontana en route to sixth in the championship.
 That year he was also named British Driver of the Year by Autosport magazine.

 A crash whilst testing at Gateway in early 1999 left Blundell to miss 8 races in the middle of the 1999 season.
 He returned to PacWest for a final season in 2000.
 However, after finishing 21st in the championship with 18 points, he left PacWest racing by mutual agreement.